pulumi/pulumi-hugo/themes/default/content/blog/pulumi-release-notes-66/index.md

 ## Pulumi Service & Pulumi.com

-### Third-party audit log tracking for secrets decryption
+### Audit logging for third-party secrets managers

 Previously secret decryption [Audit Log]({{<relref "/docs/intro/pulumi-service/audit-logs/">}}) events were only logged for users using the Pulumi Service secrets provider.
 Now users who use the Pulumi Service for their state but a third-party secrets provider (AWS KMS, Azure KeyVault, HashiCorp Vault, etc.) will have a log of these events.